-Does graphic charcoal paint color feel a bit stark and overwhelming to you?
-It doesn’t have to be that way, especially since charcoal gray is such a sexy and versatile color.
+Does graphic charcoal paint color feel a bit stark to you?
+It doesn’t have to be.
+In fact, charcoal gray is one of the most versatile, sophisticated colors you can bring into your home.

 1. Gray Bedroom